esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

     # end O_F
 ```

-The Submodel Execution Loop specifies two operators within the state update
-loop. $O_i$ comes before $S$ and you can use it to send a message to the outside
-world with (part of) the current state.
-In this case, the $O_i$ operator is
-empty; we are not sending or storing any intermediate states.
-The original type
-annotations in the function definition serve the same purpose but we will be
-losing these once we are done connecting the model to MUSCLE.
+$f_{init}$ is where everything gets initialised, at the top of the function.
+This is not just the state, but also parameters and helper variables.
+Then, the Submodel Execution Loop specifies two operators within the state update loop. $O_i$ comes before $S$ and you can use it to send information to the outside world with (part of) the current state. $O_i$ is empty here, because this original model didn't produce any output for each state.
+It did update its state however, so that part of the code is in $S$.
+Finally, returning a result falls under $O_f$.

 :::::

 :::